Poorvigup/temperature-sheet/README.md

 ## 🎯 Tasks
 Here’s a step-by-step breakdown of the tasks you'll be performing:<br><br>

-1. Data Representation: Load the Excel data and represent it as a NumPy array for easier manipulation.
+1. Data Representation: Load the Excel data and represent it as a NumPy array for easier manipulation.<br>
 Array Dimensions & Shape: Print the dimensions and shape of the NumPy array.
 First Week Temperatures: Print the daily temperatures for the first week of each month.
 Tuesday Temperatures: Extract and print the temperatures for Tuesdays of each month.